FRIDAY 13-9-24

 I had an early night wearing T shirt, pants and socks.
 Thankfully it was a much better night and The Chef slept like a log.
 During the night I checked the internal temperature and it was 11°C, needless to say come this morning both the hot water and central heating were back on again.

-We didn't rush to get away from our parking area in Shrewsbury, but before we did I'd manage to dump the black water in a toilet block across the road, and the grey water was used to irrigate the local hedgerows.
+We didn't rush to get away from our parking area in Shrewsbury, but before we did I'd manage to dump the black water in a toilet block across the road, and the grey water was used to irrigate the nearby hedgerow.

 Our first stop was a visit to the very nearby Tesco store to top up the fuel tank.
 I don't like using supermarket fuel, but we haven't been doing very well at finding a filling station selling quality fuel.